 Wilbert's career as a dancer began as a teenager, when he replaced the recently-departed Archie Savage in Katherine Dunham's prestigious dance troupe (along with fellow dancer Van Aikens, who would join him in Italy).
 There are confirmed reports of Wilbert appearing in a number of shows with the troupe throughout the late 40's and into the 50's, both in the US and Europe.
 These include "Bal negre" (New York, 1946), "Tropical Blue" (Cleveland, 1948), "A Caribbean Rhapsody" (New York, Holland and London, 1949-50), the ballet "Katherine Dunham" (London and British tour, 1952) and "Errand into the maze" (London, 1954).

-It is not known exactly when Wilbert moved to Italy, but he arrived around the same time as many other black American dancers and singers (he is unrelated to fellow American ex-pat Harold Bradley) - all competing for jobs in nightclubs and films.
-His first known Italian film credit comes from 1957.
+It is not known exactly when Wilbert moved to Italy, but his appearance in the film Mambo shows he was in the country as early as 1953-54.
+He arrived around the same time as many other black American dancers and singers (he is unrelated to fellow American ex-pat Harold Bradley) - all competing for jobs in nightclubs and films.
+His Italian film career began in earnest from 1957.
 For the next 5 years he looks to have worked in films mostly as a choreographer and dancer, with very occasional acting bit parts.
 It would appear that he also had his own dance troupe, "The Bradley Girls", with whom he appeared in a number of mondo movies.
 Following his substantial role alongside Steve Reeves in Sandokan, la tigre di Mompracem in 1963, he worked more steadily in acting roles, from uncredited bit parts to larger supporting roles, for the rest of the decade.

 His last known appearance in an Italian film was Fellini Satyricon (1969), and by 1970 he was back in the US, where he appeared on stage in Chicago in a production of "The Threepenny Opera".
 His trail goes quiet throughout the 70's, then he re-appears as a small-part actor in American films, appearing in 5 or 6 productions between 1979-1987.